Road Tax and MOT

-All motor vehicles must be taxed in order to be eligible for use on the road.
+All motor vehicles, except for those listed below, must be taxed in order to be eligible for use on the road.
 Insurance and a valid MOT are required to tax a vehicle.
 The maximum penalty for not displaying a new tax disc in a car windscreen is £200.
 If a motor vehicle is not taxed there is an immediate £80 fine and the possibility of a County Court Judgement, which holds a minimum £1,000 fine.

 The DVLA checks its tax database monthly and carries out wheel-clamping in conjunction with partner firms.
 Owners must pay a release fee of £100 and produce a tax disc within 24 hours or the vehicle will be impounded.
 If no tax disc is available the owner must pay a deposit of £160 for cars and motorcycles, rising up to £700 for other vehicles.

 The deposit will be refunded if a tax disc is produced within 2 weeks.
 If not, the deposit will be lost and the vehicle re-clamped.
 Release of an impounded vehicle costs £200 and a £21 per day storage fee — prosecution and fines of £1,000 plus tax arrears could also be imposed upon offenders.

 You will not need to pay vehicle tax on your car or vehicle if it falls into one of the following categories:

 - Vehicles made before 1973 ("historic vehicles")

 You are also exempt from paying vehicle tax if you are disabled, or if the vehicle in question is used by an organisation to carry disabled passengers.

 Note that there are certain exceptions to these rules - for example, a mobility scooter is only exempt if it cannot exceed 8mph on the road.

 Even if you are exempt or your vehicle is exempt, you must still apply for a tax disc.
 You will receive a "nil value disc", which you must display on your vehicle.